-When you file your employment information form, you must include the pay period your employee worked.
-The pay period start and end date is different for each employee, and can be recorded as such in myIR in their employment submission page.
+When you file your employment information form, you must include the pay day and pay period your employee worked.
+The pay period start and end date may be different for each employee, and can be recorded in myIR when you file Employment Information using the on-screen method or in your payroll software.
 If you click on their IRD number, you can put in the pay period of the time worked.

 When to file

 You need to file Employment Information within 2 working days of each payday.

 You can either file within 10 working days of each payday or:

 Between the 1st and 15th of the month

 Within 10 working days of the 15th of the month

 Between the 16th and end of the month